MohammadShakhatreh/wn-server/Report/README.md

 ## Facade Pattern

+The `Invoker` class is sort of a facade where it provides an interface to interact with all the game commands.

 # SOLID Principles

 ## Single-Responsibility Principle

-For example the `Player` class has a responsibility to store the state of the player.
+For example the `Player` class has a responsibility to store the state of the player and the `Fight` class has the responsibility to represent a fight.

 ## Open-Closed Principle